BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for MLB, NBA and NHL Playoffs

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-Claiming the bonus code for BetMGM is straightforward.
-Follow these steps to get started before the first pitch or opening tip Wednesday night:
+Claiming your welcome offer with the bonus code for BetMGM takes just a few minutes.
+Follow these steps to get started before Thursday's games tip off and drop the puck:

-- Register for a new BetMGM Sportsbook account using promo code SIBONUS50.
+- Register: Visit BetMGM Sportsbook and enter promo code SIBONUS50 during sign-up.
 Have your name, address, email, and driver's license ready to verify your identity.

-- Place your first real money wager on any sport or market, such as Dodgers-Astros, the 76ers-Knicks series, or the Golden Knights-Ducks matchup.
+- Place your first bet: Wager on any sport or market -- whether that's the Cavaliers covering in Game 2, the Thunder extending their series lead over the Lakers, or an MLB run line.
+If your bet loses, you receive bonus bets back up to $1,500.

-- If your bet wins, withdraw your winnings immediately.
-If it loses, receive your stake back in bonus bets, up to $1,500.
+- Collect your winnings: If your first bet wins, withdraw your cash winnings right away.
+Bonus bets must be used before any payout from them can be accessed.

-- Use your bonus bets within seven days of issuance and collect your $50 in MGM Rewards Points win or lose.
+- Receive your MGM Rewards Points: Your $50 in MGM Rewards Points are credited win or lose.

-Want a deeper look before signing up?
-Read our full BetMGM review for a complete breakdown of the platform's features, markets, and user experience.
+For a deeper look at the platform, check out our full BetMGM review.

-More BetMGM promo offers for existing users on MLB, NBA and NHL playoff nights

 - Welcome to MGM Rewards: Earn MGM Rewards Points and redeem them for hotel stays, dining, entertainment, and other exclusive perks.